senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **addDataSource**

-    - Method addDataSource adds a new data source to the Senzing configuration.
+    - Adds a new data source to this instance.

 1. **deleteDataSource**

+    - Deletes a data source from this instance.
+        - Is idempotent

 1. **export**

+    - Retrieves the configuration definition for this instance.

 1. **getDataSources**

+    - Gets the data sources for this instance.

 ## SzConfigManager